-Keeping your Android phone secure without security software is doable, but for some people it’s just plain risky.
-That’s especially true if you liberally download apps from the Play Store or use your phone to open a lot of files on your phone from email or messaging platforms, or if you are, shall we say, a little too liberal with the kinds of apps you’re willing to install—even if they are from the Play Store.
+Keeping your Android phone secure without security software is doable, but it’s also risky.
+That’s especially true if you liberally download apps from the Play Store or use your phone to open a lot of files from email or messaging platforms.

-If you want to make sure your Android device is secure from these threats and others, an antivirus app is the way to go.
+If you want to make sure your Android device is secure from these threats, an antivirus app is the way to go.
 In fact, you don’t even need to pay for the protection as there are plenty of free services on Google Play.
 But you want to make sure you’re getting security from a known and reputable company.
 Because there’s only one thing worse than getting pwned by an app you downloaded: getting pwned by an antivirus app you downloaded instead.

-Luckily for us, almost every major antivirus maker has an Android app with the ability to keep your device secure, and some of them are even free.
-And by free we mean really free.
-Not 30-day-trial free, but actually free for as long as you have it on your device.
-Some may have more restricted features (that is often the trade-off for not having to pay anything), but they can still provide security you otherwise wouldn’t have.
+Fortunately, almost every major antivirus maker has an Android app with the ability to keep your device secure, and some of them are even free.
+And by free we mean really free—not just 30-day-trial free.
+Some may have more restricted features (often the trade-off for not having to pay anything), but they can still provide security you otherwise wouldn’t have.
 So if you want to keep your device more secure without paying for a subscription you don’t otherwise need, these are the apps we recommend.

-For more smartphone fortification, check out our roundup of the best free VPNs for Android—a great way to protect your privacy and guard your data when using public Wi-Fi.
+To fortify your smartphone even further, check out our roundup of the best free VPNs for Android—a great way to protect your privacy and guard your data while using public Wi-Fi.